mikolajspeichert/rn-boilerplate/README.md

 3. Run `npm install`
 4. Run unit tests using `npm run test:unit`
 5. To run on device emulators, you have to have installed `react-native` npm module, then run `react-native run-ios` or `react-native run-android`.
 See more on [React Native getting started](https://facebook.github.io/react-native/docs/getting-started.html).
-6. To run e2e tests run `npm run test:e2e`
+6. To run e2e tests run `npm run test:e2e` <- This is on hold until [this](https://github.com/wix/detox/pull/371) gets merged.

 > This project is still in development, please inform about any issues